speechki-book/speechki-open-api/flows/external_reviewer.md

 # External reviewer

 Speechki editors are responsible for proofreading.
-Author are responsible for checking the results.
+Authors are responsible for checking the results.

-Author has 3  rounds of edits.
-After that he has one option - accept edits and move the order to "build" state.
+The Author has 3  rounds of corrections.
+Then, they have only one option - accept proof and all the corrections made.

-User have access to editor only when the order in "check" state.
-In this situation when you receive order details you can see field **guest_token_link** and this field is not null.
+The User has access to the editor only when the order in the "check" status.
+In this situation when you receive order details you can see the field called **guest_token_link** and this field is not longer null.

 ## Order Transition limit